Normal class and normal lines of algebraic hypersurfaces: Normal class of plane curves : Proof of Theorem

 which is non null.
 Therefore $h_P^{(j)}=i_P^{(j)}$. \item Assume finally that $P=I$ and that $\mathcal T_P^{(j)}\ne\ell_\infty$.
 Take $M$ such that $M(\mathbf O)=(1,i,0)$, $\mathbf B=(0,1,0)$ and so $\mathbf A=(0,-i,1)$.
 Due to \refeq{probranche1}, $G_j(x)\wedge (W_{\mathbf{A},j}(x)\cdot \mathbf A +W_{\mathbf{B},j}(x)\cdot \mathbf B)$ is equal to

-Now observe that each coordinate has valuation at least equal to $1$ and that the term of degree $1$ of the second coordinate is $ix\ne 0$.
-Hence $i_P^{(j)}=1$. \end{itemize} Observe that the case $P=J$ can be treated in the same way than the case $P=I$.
+Note that each coordinate has valuation at least equal to $1$ and that the term of degree $1$ of the second coordinate is $ix\ne 0$.
+Hence $i_P^{(j)}=1$. \end{itemize} Note that the case $P=J$ can be treated in the same way than the case $P=I$.

 Theorem \ref{thmcurves} follows from \eqref{lemme fondamental2} and from the previous computation of $h_P$.